naousse/knowledge/knowledge/README.rst

 Changelog
 ---------

-v 9.0.1.0.0

-Creation of folders models, views, data and demo document_page_view.xml moved to views and renamed to document_page document_page_data.xml moved to data and renamed to document_page document_page_demo.xml moved to demo and renamed to document_page document_page.py moved to models and renamed to document_page

-Module models initialise by the creation of the file __init__.py

-wizard file reorganized
-folder wizard created
-document_page_create_menu.py and document_page_create_show_diff.py moved to wizard
-document_page_create_menu_view.xml moved to document_page_create_menu.xml
-document_page_create_show_diff_view.xml en document_page_create_show_diff.xml
+v9.0.1.0.0

+This module is an official module but was not present in odoo 9.0 official repository so we took it from Odoo 8.0 repository and add it here.

+Here are the modification that have been done to make it work

+We added views folder
+we moved Knowledge_view.xml and res_config_view.xml to views we renamed Knowledge_view.xml to Knowledge.xml and res_config_view.xml to res_config.xml

+res_config view is edited so that knowledge setting is accessible the following way "knowledge/configuration/settings"

+We added demo folder
+we moved Knowledge_demo.xml to demo we renamed Knowledge_demo.xml to Knowledge.xml and

+we created models folder
+we moved res_config.py to that folder and edited it to respect the new Odoo model api and OCA guidelines
+#osv.osv_memory replace by models.TransientModel
+#_columns removed
+we created the __init__.py file

-__openerp_.py et __init__.py file edited in order to reflect the module organization
+we edited the __openerp__.py file to reflect the new folder structure